 How Many Questions Can You Get In A Survey?

-How To Get More Respondents To Answer Your Questionnaire?
+How To Get More Respondents To Answer Your Survey?

 There are many ways to improve the response rate of your poll.
 The first thing that you should look at is simplifying the wording of your questions.
 If the respondents have to continue to re-read questions to understand what you want from them, it will increase the length of time it takes to answer one question and the number of queries you can ask.